learn-fediverse/fedipedia/getting-started/joining-mastodon.md

 That said, if you are specifically looking for a social networking platform that *uses* Mastodon, then you will first need to find a [server](/docs/glossary/server) to join.

-## Finding a server
+## Finding an Instance

-Short of being encouraged to join a specific server that is running a Mastodon [instance](/docs/glossary/instance), you will first need to find a server to join.
+Short of being recommended by a friend to join a specific running Mastodon [instance](/docs/glossary/instance), you will first need to find a server to join.

-Mastodon's website has a list of servers that are currently running, along with other information to describe what the server is, why it exists, and who is the intended [audience](/docs/glossary/audience).
+Fortunately for you, the main Mastodon website has a list of instances that are currently running, along with a blurb to perhaps describe what the instance is, why it exists, and who is the intended [audience](/docs/glossary/audience).

+Check out the list here.

 ## Joining your server